trento-project/wanda/guides/specification.md

 ## Expectations

-Expectations section is where the assumptions about the state of a target infrastructure for a given scenario are formalized in expressions determining whether a check passes or not.
+Expectations are assertions on the state of a target infrastructure for a given scenario.
+By using fact and values they are able to determine if a check passes or not.

 An Expectation declaration contains:
 - the expectation name